 Field that holds the data typed by the user.

-At runtime, the value typed by the user will be validated against the variable data type.
+At runtime, the value typed by the user is validated against the variable data type.

 |Name||Identifies an element in the scope where it is defined, like a screen, action, or module.||Yes|